jvincze84/jvincze84.github.io/docs/Blog/2023/04/21/install-kube-tailscale.md

 100.124.70.97   kube02-m3            jvincze84@   linux   active; relay "waw", tx 308 rx 220
 ```

-Now you can see that the hosts are conneced each other via relay servers (`active; relay "fra", tx 308 rx 22`) provided by Tailscale.
+Now you can see that the hosts are connected to each other via relay servers (`active; relay "fra", tx 308 rx 22`) provided by Tailscale.

-To see the avaiable relays, run the `tailscale netcheck` command.
+To see the available relays, run the `tailscale netcheck` command.

 ```bash
 root@kube02-m1:~# tailscale netcheck